geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 means "count" in this context; and 3) creates a new spatial object equivalent to `lnd` but with updated attribute data to reflect the results of the spatial aggregation.
-The results, with a legend and colours added, are presented in figure 8 below.
+The results, with a legend and colours added, are presented in Figure 8 below.
+The code used below involves a number of steps that we have not yet covered.
+Copy these to create the map and they will be explained in Section 3 of the tutorial.